thefirstspine-org/ansible/README.md

 Please, remember that passwords **MUST** be encrypted using Vault (see Encrypt string with Vault)

-### Create playbooks

-Copy the file `volume/playbooks/*.example.yaml` under `volume/playbooks/*.yaml`.
-These playbooks requires some passwords to be filled.

-Please, remember that passwords **MUST** be encrypted using Vault (see Encrypt string with Vault)

 ### You're ready!

 You are now ready to provision nodes and deploy apps!